pravega/pravega/docs/deployment/aws-install.md

 N1
 N2

-- Run "sudo terraform apply" under deployment/aws directory, then follow prompts, enter AWS account credentials.
+- Run "sudo terraform apply" under the deployment/aws directory, and then follow prompt instruction, enter the AWS account credentials.

 There are four variables would be needed:

 1. AWS access key and AWS secret key, which can be obtained from AWS account
 2. cred_path, which is the definite path of key pair file.
 It would be downloaded when key pair is created
-3. AWS region: For now, only two region are supported: us-east-1 and us-west-1.
-Below is recommended default instance types for them.
+3. AWS region: Currently, we only support two regions: us-east-1 and us-west-1.
+We list below the instance types we recommend for them.

 ### Region us-east-1
 - Three m3.xlarge for EMR